MicrosoftDocs/powerbi-docs/powerbi-docs/refresh-data.md

 ![Cloud and on-premises data sources](media/refresh-data/cloud-on-premises-data-sources-diagram.png)

+> [!NOTE]
-Note: If a dataset uses separate mashup queries to connect to on-premises and cloud sources, Power BI uses a gateway connection to reach the on-premises sources and a direct network connection to the cloud sources.
+> If a dataset uses separate mashup queries to connect to on-premises and cloud sources, Power BI uses a gateway connection to reach the on-premises sources and a direct network connection to the cloud sources.
 If a mashup query merges or appends data from on-premises and cloud sources, Power BI switches to the gateway connection even for the cloud sources.

 Power BI datasets rely on Power Query to access and retrieve source data.
 The following mashup listing shows a basic example of a query that merges data from an on-premises source and a cloud source.